EcmaTC53/docs/src/content/docs/api/io-class/analog-input.md

 `options`

 An object of properties used to construct the class.
-This includes properties of the [`IO Class Pattern`](/api/io-class), as well as the following:

 > `pin` - a [pin specifier](/glossary/#pin-speficier) indicating the analog input pin.
 >